MHickey2/Where-Evil-Dwells/README.md

   <br/>

 ### As a regular user of the site, I want to …...  <a name="regularuser"></a>
 - I want to try the various scenarios to navigate through the game.

-- I want to try all the options not selected before, to have different experiences.
+- I want to avail of all the options to have different experiences.
-- I want to have more complexity and a greater range of scenarios.
+- I want more complexity and a greater range of scenarios within the game.

  <br/>

 ### As the site owner, I want to …..    <a name="siteowner"></a>
 - Build more complexity in the game, so it is more challenging to the user.
-- Add more scenarios to give the user a wider range of experiences within the game.
+- Add more scenarios to give the user a wider range of experiences.
-- Offer a wider range of settings.
+- Offer a wider range of settings within the game.
 - In the present game, the killer is picked at random, so clues would be unhelpful, but in future games, clues and red herrings could be added to create more of an investigative  experience, where the killer can be identified by the player.
-- Add more complexity to enhance the experience of the users.
-- Provide the user with ways that they can encounter greater decision making experience.
+- Provide the user with more decision making opportunities.

   <br/>